ll79/AI_CRYPTO_STARTUP/courses/en/git_opensource/DESCRIPTION.md

-    Learn to create quality documentation for your projects. 📝✨ Master the process of creating and managing Pull Requests. 🔄📤 Learn to conduct Code Review and effectively interact with other developers. 👁️‍🗨️👨‍💻 Discover how to monetize your Open Source projects. 💰📈 Learn to manage versions and releases of your software. 🏷️📦 Master testing methods and code quality assurance in Open Source projects. 🧪✅ Learn to build a community around your project and attract contributors. 🌍🤝
+    Learn to create quality documentation for your projects. 📝✨ Master the process of creating and managing Pull Requests. 🔄📤 Learn to conduct Code Review and effectively interact with other developers. 👁️‍🗨️👨‍💻 Discover how to contribute to Open Source projects effectively. 🌟📈 Learn to manage versions and releases of your software. 🏷️📦 Master testing methods and code quality assurance in Open Source projects. 🧪✅ Learn to build a community around your project and attract contributors. 🌍🤝